Why outsource your company’s corporate secretarial services?

-In accordance with the Singapore Companies Act, you are required to appoint a Company Secretary within six months of incorporating your Singapore company.
-A company secretary acts an officer of your firm, and will help fulfil a range of duties that ensures your company complies with the regulations stipulated by IRAS and ACRA.
+In accordance with the Singapore Companies Act, you are required to appoint a company secretary within six months of incorporating your company in Singapore.
+A chartered secretary acts as an officer of your firm, and will help fulfil a range of duties that ensures your company complies with the regulations stipulated by IRAS and ACRA.

 Read More » Role of a Singapore Company Secretary

-Rikvin can provide your firm with the services of a Company Secretary.
+Rikvin can provide your firm with the services of a chartered secretary.